-- (2) Words importing the masculine gender include the feminine and words in the singular include the plural and vice versa.
-References to "he" or "his" shall include "it" or "its" where the context requires. - (3) Headings and sub-headings are for convenience only and shall not affect the interpretation of these regulations. - (4) Any reference to a statutory provision shall include where the context permits the subordinate legislation made from time to time under that provision and any reference to a statutory provision or regulation shall include that provision or regulation as from time to time modified or re-enacted so far as such modification or re-enactment applies or is capable of applying to such reference.
+- (2) Words in the singular include the plural and vice versa. - (3) Headings and sub-headings are for convenience only and shall not affect the interpretation of these regulations. - (4) Any reference to a statutory provision shall include where the context permits the subordinate legislation made from time to time under that provision and any reference to a statutory provision or regulation shall include that provision or regulation as from time to time modified or re-enacted so far as such modification or re-enactment applies or is capable of applying to such reference.